xzlxiao/SwarmRobotics/readme_english.md

 cd SwarmRobotics
 ```

-## 3. How to use
+## 2. How to use

-To run the Swarm Robotics simulation platform, you can execute the following command:
+To run the Swarm Robotics simulation platform, you can execute the following command:- 3D path planning (potential field path planning algorithm)

 ```bash
 python Example/exm_路径规划-3D.py